PixNyb/dockerised-vscode-scripts/node/README.md

 ## Additional Environment Variables

-The following environment variables can be used to customise the Laravel setup script:
+The following environment variables can be used to customise the Node.js setup script:

 - `NODE_VERSION`: The version of Node.js to install.